O-1 Visa Checklist: Getting Ready To Begin the Process

 Was the production or event distinguished?
 We always need to show that a production or event was, in some way, artistically or commercially significant.
 However, there are limitless ways to show that an event or production was important.
 We often refer to press, other distinguished artists or subject matter and funding to help meet this requirement.

 Was your role or contribution important?
 For actors this means that you were in a leading role.
 For everyone else, the definition of “leading role” is less clear.
 There may be many ways to show that your work was critical even if your “title” or “credit” was not at the very top.
-You will want to think about how your important contribution will be documented.
-Letters of recommendation are often helpful on this front, but additional documents will also help.
+It is useful to think about how your important contribution will be documented though public-facing materials: contracts, web site listings, promotional materials, press, and the like.
+Letters of recommendation are no longer admissible in this context.

 2. Press: Is there press about you or about your work?
 It is a great idea to save/scan everything you can find about you and your projects and achievements on the web.
 Scans should be high quality for use in a submission to the Immigration Service.
 Organize your press so it makes sense to your lawyer and the USCIS.

 3. Major Role For An Organization: Have you provided critical services to distinguished organizations in the past?
 This is also a two-pronged test: